Dennis Locorriere: Career

-Locorriere, whose company retains ownership of the trademark name Dr. Hook, tours worldwide billed as "Dr. Hook".
+Locorriere, whose company retains ownership of the trademark name Dr. Hook, toured worldwide billed as "Dr. Hook".
+He also licensed the rights to tour as "Dr. Hook" to Sawyer, who toured as "Dr. Hook starring Ray Sawyer" from 1988 until October 2015, when Sawyer retired.

-Locorriere has contributed his vocals to the albums of others, such as Randy Travis' Always and Forever album (1987).
+He contributed his vocals to the albums of others, such as Randy Travis's Always & Forever album (1987).
 His solo performances include songs from his past, as well as newer material from his solo period.

-Locorriere has released three solo albums, Out of the Dark (2000), One of the Lucky Ones (2005) and Post Cool (2010).
+Locorriere released three solo albums, Out of the Dark (2000), One of the Lucky Ones (2005) and Post Cool (2010).
 A compilation album, Alone in the Studio/The Lost Tapes, was released in 2008.
 Locorriere released a live CD, Dennis Locorriere - Live in Liverpool (2004), as well as a concert DVD of his solo show, Alone With Dennis Locorriere (2002), a top ten concert DVD of the Dr Hook Hits and History tour (2007) and a concert DVD of the Post Cool tour (2011).
+In November 2005, he released his narration of Runny Babbit, a book by Shel Silverstein.